The \'etale symmetric K\"unneth theorem: Homotopy types of schemes

-\begin{remark} Similarly, if $U_\bullet\to X$ is a representable $\tau$-hypercover of $X$, then $\Pi_\infty X_\tau^\wedge$ is the colimit of the simplicial pro-space $\Pi_\infty(U_\bullet)_\tau^\wedge$.
+\begin{remark} Similarly, if $U_\bullet\to X$ is a representable $\tau$-hypercover of $X$, then it is a colimit diagram in $X_\tau^\wedge$, so that $\Pi_\infty (X_\tau^\wedge)$ is the colimit of the simplicial pro-space $\Pi_\infty((U_\bullet)_\tau^\wedge)$.
 The trivial proof of this fact can be compared with the rather technical proof of~\cite[Theorem 3.4]{Isaksen:2004}, which is the special case $\tau=\et$.
-This is a good example of the usefulness of the language of $\infty$-topoi. \end{remark}
+This is a good example of the usefulness of the topos-theoretic definition of the shape. \end{remark}